 IM-81 September 21, 2023; IM-129 September 29, 2022; IM-102 October 1, 2021; IM-144 October 1, 2020; IM-143 September 16, 2019; IM-117 September 8, 2017; IM-60 May 30, 2017; IM-89 September 23, 2015; IM-47 September 10, 2014; IM-19 March 24, 2014; IM-80 September 10, 2013; IM-85 October 18, 2012; IM-51 September 2, 2011; IM-68 September 3, 2008; IM-79 August 28, 2007; IM-84 August 31, 2006; IM-124 October 21, 2005; IM-150 November 14, 2003; IM-125 September 19, 2003; IM-174 September 21, 2001

-If the household incurs an allowable utility expense, budget the appropriate mandatory utility standard(s).
+If the household incurs an allowable utility expense, the appropriate mandatory utility standard(s) will be budgeted by the eligibility system.
 Use client statement for verification of utility expenses, unless questionable.
 If questionable, record a comment on the Shelter Expense screen explaining why the shelter expenses are questionable.

 Utility expenses are charges for: